 We recently demonstrated the brain adaptation in dancers that enable them to suppress dizziness following a pirouette.
 We found that the vestibular cerebellum grey matter changed in line with the amount of training dancers did.
 This publication was covered in the media locally and internationally (see news).
 We are translating these findings in developing a new therapy for chronic dizzy patients.
 Together with colleagues from Kings College London and University College London, we are developing a dance-based treatment for patients with chronic dizziness.
 We also aim to combine this therapy with medication to speed recovery from chronic dizziness.
 We will also apply a modified version of this therapy to other neurological conditions such as rehabilitation for stroke patients.

-Does dopamine D1 vs. D2 receptor modulation affect visual motion perceptual function?
-A potential approach to treating visual acuity problems in nystagmus.
+Does dopamine D1 / D2 receptor modulation affect visual motion perceptual function?
+A potential novel role for dopamine in early sensory processing.